On this page:

 - GPA and progress towards completion are affected by course incompletes and withdrawals.

 - Students will be reviewed at the time of readmission from a leave of absence to determine if SAP standards are met.
 Returning from a leave or removal from academic probation does not automatically qualify a student for federal aid.
+Students who do not meet SAP for the first time will be placed on ‘Warning’ status.
+Those who left the University after multiple semesters of failure, including one semester Probation and/or on Academic Plan, will be placed in ‘Not Meets’ status and will not be eligible for federal or institutional aid until they are back in compliance.

 - Under some circumstances students are allowed to return to SU after a period of time and have their previous graded coursework removed from their academic records.
 SAP regulations do not recognize any provision for academic amnesty or renewal.
 All academic coursework taken at any time a student is in attendance at SU must be included in determining SAP.